Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 4.3 event was detected in the Nicobar Islands, India region on March 28, 2026, with origin time 20:31 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 6.874°, 92.464°.
+Reports of a magnitude 4.3 earthquake in the Nicobar Islands, India region came in on March 28, 2026 at 20:31 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+The epicenter is at 6.874°, 92.464°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28